-- o In the DURATION-4 trial, the decrease in HbA1c achieved with exenatide ER monotherapy was superior compared to sitagliptin (p < 0.001) and similar compared to metformin (p = 0.62) and pioglitazone (p = 0.328).
+- As expected, gastrointestinal (GI)-related adverse events (AEs) were reported more commonly with the incretinbased therapies.
+When compared to exenatide, exenatide ER was associated with lower incidences of nausea (14.0% vs 35.0%) and vomiting (4.7% vs 8.9%), and higher incidences of diarrhea (9.3% vs 4.1%) and injection siterelated AEs (13% vs 10%) (Blevins et al 2011). - In the DURATION-4 trial, the decrease in HbA1c achieved with exenatide ER monotherapy was superior compared to sitagliptin (p < 0.001) and similar compared to metformin (p = 0.62) and pioglitazone (p = 0.328).
 Exenatide ER and metformin were similar in terms of associated decreases in body weight, with exenatide ER achieving superiority compared to sitagliptin and pioglitazone.
-Overall, exenatide ER was associated with more GI-related AEs, with the exception of diarrhea which occurred at the highest frequency in patients receiving metformin (Diamant et al 2010). - An OL extension of the DURATION-1 trial demonstrated that treatment with exenatide ER was associated with sustained improvements in glycemic control over a 7-year period with no unexpected safety findings (Philis-Tsimikas et al 2018). - In a post-hoc analysis of 4 clinical trials, patients were treated with weekly exenatide for 52 weeks.
-Patients had significant lowering of HbA1c, blood pressure and low density lipoprotein (LDL) levels without an increase in weight or hypoglycemia (Bergenstal et al 2013). - The DURATION-6 trial compared HbA1c reductions between liraglutide once daily and exenatide once weekly in patients with T2DM previously treated with lifestyle modifications and oral agents.
-Both therapies resulted in improvements in glycemic control; however, greater reductions were noted with liraglutide (Buse et al 2013). - Bydureon BCise is a new formulation of Bydureon that is administered via an autoinjector device.
+Overall, exenatide ER was associated with more GI-related AEs, with the exception of diarrhea which occurred at the highest frequency in patients receiving metformin (Diamant et al 2010). - An OL extension of the DURATION-1 trial demonstrated that treatment with exenatide ER was associated with sustained improvements in glycemic control over a 7-year period with no unexpected safety findings (Philis-Tsimikas et al 2019). - In a post-hoc analysis of 4 clinical trials, patients were treated with weekly exenatide for 52 weeks.
+Patients had significant lowering of HbA1c, blood pressure and low-density lipoprotein (LDL) levels without an increase in weight or hypoglycemia (Bergenstal et al 2013). - The DURATION-6 trial compared HbA1c reductions between liraglutide once daily and exenatide once weekly in patients with T2DM previously treated with lifestyle modifications and oral agents.
+Both therapies resulted in improvements in glycemic control; however, greater reductions were noted with liraglutide (Buse et al 2013). - Bydureon BCise is a formulation of Bydureon that is administered via an autoinjector device.
 It was approved based on the results of two 28-week, OL, AC trials.
 In the DURATION-NEO-1 trial, Bydureon BCise 2 mg once weekly achieved a statistically significant HbA1c reduction vs Byetta 10 mcg twice daily (p < 0.05) in patients with T2DM inadequately controlled with diet and exercise alone or with a stable regimen of metformin, an SFU, a TZD, or a combination of any 2 of these agents.
 In the DURATION-NEO-2 trial, Bydureon BCise 2 mg once weekly achieved a statistically significant HbA1c reduction vs placebo (p < 0.05) in patients with T2DM on metformin.
-The difference vs sitagliptin was -0.28% (95% CI, -0.62% to -0.02%) (Bydureon BCise Prescribing Information 2017, Gadde et al 2017, Wysham et al 2017).
+The difference vs sitagliptin was -0.28% (95% confidence interval [CI], -0.62% to -0.02%) (Bydureon BCise Prescribing Information 2020, Gadde et al 2017, Wysham et al 2017).